wumarc/uEvents/README.md

 TODO Change the password for the admin account
-TODO Improve security rules by using firebase auth in the GCP bucket api request TODO Add time filter and sort the events by date
+TODO Improve security rules by using firebase auth in the GCP bucket api request